Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 )

-VRR/Variable-Refresh-Rate: This configures the monitor to automatically lower or increase the monitors refresh rate depending on the current performance of the graphics card.
-In games this means coupling the monitor refresh rate to the frames per second generated by the graphics card/core processing unit.
+VRR/Variable-Refresh-Rate: This configures the monitor to automatically lower or increase the monitor's refresh rate depending on the current performance of the graphics card.
+In games, this means coupling the monitor refresh rate to the frames per second generated by the graphics card/core processing unit.
 This feature is currently supported by KDE, GNOME (experimental), Xorg and all wlroots based compositors such as Hyprland or Sway.

-HDR/High Dynamic Range: Luminosity range between the brightest and darkest areas within a scene.
+HDR/High Dynamic Range: Luminosity ranges between the brightest and darkest areas within a scene.
 This setting is a longstanding issue within Linux environments.
 As such this feature is currently only available as an experimental feature on KDE.

-Fractional Scaling: Scaling with a non integer number.
+Fractional Scaling: Scaling with a noninteger number.
 The challenge with this is that a full integer will always result in an integer resolution.
 However, as explained in @FractionalScaling, using a fractional number will result in fractional resolutions which is not applicable.
 Hence, a set of rules must be